Trans Tape and Other Binding Tapes: The Ultimate Guide

 Online

-Most trans tape brands on the market can be purchased directly from the brand’s website.
-This is usually the most direct way to shop if you have a brand in mind.
-Several brands also sell their products via online marketplaces such as Amazon or Walmart, which could be better options if trying several brands at once or would like to bundle shipping with other purchases.
-Ensure to look into brands purchased through these marketplaces, as they could be made with cheaper materials and may or may not be suitable for binding.
+Most binding tape brands can be purchased directly from the manufacturer’s website.
+This is often the most direct and reliable option, especially if you already have a specific brand in mind.
+Some brands also sell their products through online marketplaces such as Amazon or Walmart.
+These platforms can be useful if you’re trying multiple brands or bundling shipping with other items - but be cautious.
+Some products sold on these platforms may be made with cheaper materials and may not be safe or suitable for binding.

 In-person